 (Pictured Above: Dr. Crystal Jones)

-Some of our SWEATlebrities and special guests hit the stage shortly afterwards to participate in a panel about their lives as health leaders.
+Some of our SWEATlebrities and special guests hit the stage shortly afterward to participate in a panel about their lives as health leaders.

 (From Left to Right: Lita Lewis, Bo Talley, Laeann Amos-Reed, Nicole Centeno, Laenn Amos-Reed's mother Veronica Corker.